rijusougata13/youtubeVideos/README.md

 # Feature
 - Support Django-admin panel
 - Pagination supported
+- Filter, Optimize search support
+- Specific dashboard for all the features at /api
 - Handle Multiple api key if any of them expired
 - easily run with docker
 - optimized codebase